 The BSG has played a leading role in bringing content and service providers – who are often in opposing camps on this issue – together and facilitating a self-regulatory approach.
 This ensures that content providers’ justified concerns about being discriminated are addressed whilst allowing service providers to provide innovative products that benefit the consumer.

 Ensuring that everyone can access the internet is an important and complex issue.
 The first step is providing the necessary digital infrastructure but issues such as the seeing the relevance, possessing the necessary skills and having the ability to pay for both computing equipment and internet access are important and interlinked challenges.
-Greater prominence must be given to this area alongside better research in order to understand these problems.
+Greater prominence must be given to this area alongside better research to understand these problems.